archfirst/js-linkedlist/README.md

 # js-linkedlist

 js-linkedlist is an implementation of the doubly-linked list in JavaScript.
 It provides a versatile and intuitive interface for manipulating items in a list.
 Internally the list is represented as a circular list of nodes along with a reference to the head of the list.
 The circular arrangement of the list forces all nodes to have non-null pointers, significantly simplifying the implementation.
 The diagram below shows a conceptual view of the implementation.
-Note that an empty list is represented by the head pointing to null.
+Note that an empty list is represented as the head pointing to null.

 ![LinkedList](assets/linked-list.png)